 If name recognition was everything, Wix* would be hard to beat.
 The platform has become synonymous with website builders, thanks in part to its star-studded ads featuring actors like Gal Gadot or Jason Statham.
 But is there more to Wix than effective marketing?
 Let's find out.

-Wix is a cloud-based web platform and software developer based in Tel Aviv.
-Wix's website builder allows users without any knowledge of programming to create complex HTML-based sites by dragging and dropping content.
-The editor fully embraces the "what you see is what you get", or WYSIWYG principle.
-This means that changes made in the editor appear the same as on the published site.
+Wix* is a cloud-based website builder from Israel.
+It gives any user the ability to create complex HTML sites by dragging and dropping content.
+Wix's editor fully embraces the "what you see is what you get", or WYSIWYG principle – in other words, changes made in the editor appear the same as on the published site.